Boston Red Sox: JetBlue Park

 In October 2008, the Lee County, Florida, Board of Commissioners approved an agreement with the Red Sox to build a new spring training facility for the team.
 In November 2008, the Red Sox signed an agreement with Lee County intended to keep their spring training home in the Fort Myers area for 30 more years.
 In April 2009, the Red Sox announced that the new stadium would be located on a 126 acre lot north of Southwest Florida International Airport.
-In March 2011, the team and JetBlue Airlines officials announced that the new field would be named JetBlue Park at Fenway South.
+In March 2011, the team and JetBlue Airways officials announced that the new field would be named JetBlue Park at Fenway South.

 JetBlue Park opened in March 2012.
 Many characteristics of the stadium have been taken from Fenway Park, including a 37 ft Green Monster wall in left field.
 Included in the wall is a restored version of the manual scoreboard that was housed at Fenway for almost 30 years, beginning in the 1970s.
 The field dimensions are identical to those at Fenway.